githubyama/CapGemini-1/Database/Chinook/03/Exercise.md

 ## 3.6 (Index)

-Measure the time it takes to add 10.000 customers (you can add the same customer over and over again)
+Measure the time it takes to add 10.000 employees (you can add the same employee over and over again)

-Remove the inserted customers
+Remove the inserted employees

 Insert indexes on ALL columns (15 indexes)